 - Students may submit the OQE scheduling form during the term in which they are taking Human Pathology and/or HST.500;

-- Students who have received A's in three TQE courses may submit the OQE scheduling form during the term in which they are taking their fourth TQE course.
+- When three A’s and one B are required, students who have received A's in three TQE courses may submit the OQE scheduling form during the term in which they are taking their fourth TQE course.